 Once you have these, you can create a source bundle of this directory for distribution.
-Building of the package is discussed in Section 4.
+Building of the package is discussed in Section 3, "Building and installing a package".

-Example 3.1 A package containing a simple library
+Example 1.
+A package containing a simple library

 The HUnit package contains a file HUnit.cabal containing: